 In my book, So Your Boss Can’t Lead?, I talk about the concept of Leading by Example and modeling the way.
 It reads:

 “Every action, or inaction, you take communicates to your followers.
 Even when you don’t think anyone is watching you, they are.
-They are watching to see if you believe in the vision and mission of the organization.
-They want to see if you empower your staff like you say you will.
-They are watching to see if you can be trusted.
-They are watching to see what your core values and guiding principles will be.
-They are waiting to see if who you say you are and what you stand for is in fact true.
-They are waiting to see the authentic you.”
+They are watching to see if you believe in the vision and mission of the organization and see if you empower your staff like you say you will.
+They are watching to see if you can be trusted, to see what your core values and guiding principles will be, waiting to see if who you say you are and what you stand for is in fact true, to see the authentic you.”

 As we enter the last month of 2021 (boy did this year fly by!), I want to encourage you to reflect and ask yourself one simple question as you continue to lead: